-Although learning is an awesome thing, it can be a difficult and frustrating journey for many students.
+Although learning is awesome, it can be a difficult and frustrating journey for many students.
 This difficulty, however, is often times quite normal although most feel it means that a child may not be able to learn or that he/she is so frustrated that learning is no longer taking place.
 This is where the experienced tutor steps in; for frustration in learning is a part of the learning itself.

 I NEVER give up on my students.
-I encourage, praise, reward, assist, encourage, praise, etc. until the new concept has been reached.
+I encourage, praise, reward, assist, etc. until the new concept has been reached.
 Because I understand that frustration is part of the learning process, I become eager when students experience it...they are on the road to progress!!!